Candle Making Safety Tips

 - Only use containers that are graded for candle making.
 All our glass jars have been cleared by the manufacturers to be safe for candles.

 - Make sure you have a thermometer to monitor the temperature of your wax.
 If it gets too hot, it could potentially break the glass you’re pouring it into, create a lot of smoke that can cause respiratory problems, or become a fire hazard.

 - You will also want to make sure that the vessel you are melting your wax in is easy to handle.
-Our seamless aluminum pouring pots are designed with a plastic handle that you can easily hold with your bare hand even if it’s filled with hot wax.
+Our pouring pots are designed with a plastic handle that you can easily hold with your bare hand even if it's filled with hot wax.

 - If you are using a mold for your candles or tarts, make sure that it is made of a material that can withstand the heat from the melted wax.
-All our pillar molds, votive molds, silicone molds, and clamshells are safe to use when making candles or tarts because they are made from heat resistant materials.
+All our pillar molds, votive molds, silicone molds, andclamshell molds are safe to use when making candles or tarts because they are made from heat resistant materials.
 Note: The clamshells are safe for making tarts but it is not recommended to pour your wax into them until it is 150°F or cooler.

 - Only use wax that is made for candle making.
 If you choose a wax that is not designed for candle making you could cause respiratory problems or create a potential fire hazard.
 All the waxes we carry are non-toxic and safe to use for candle making.

 - Make sure you are using fragrance oils or essential oils that are designed for candle making.
 Perfumes are not safe to use; they can be a potential fire hazard and probably will not give you a good scent throw.
 Some of the fragrance oils can irritate the skin.
 If you get any oil on your skin, rinse the area with cool water and mild soap to clean it off.
 We have nearly 400 fragrance oils that are ALL safe to use when making candles.
 Note: We also have many fragrances that are safe for making soaps, lotions, and other body care products.